ulicious/hermes/doc/parameters.rst

 Plotting Parameter
 ###################

+``_5_plotting_configuration.yaml`` in ``PROJECT FOLDER/config/`` controls which
-``plotting_configuration.yaml`` controls which result folders are processed and how plots are styled.
+result folders are processed and how plots are styled.
 The current plotting workflow expects the following
 structure:

 .. code-block:: none